Common Name(s): Macacauba, Macawood, Hormigo, Orange Agate

 Pricing/Availability: Commonly imported under a variety of common names, and in a number of forms (lumber, turning blanks, flooring, etc.).
 Expect prices to be moderate for an imported exotic hardwood.

 Sustainability: Macacauba is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species, although a single Costa Rican species, Platymiscium pleiostachyum, is listed as endangered.
 The species is estimated to have less than 2,500 mature individuals still living, and the population is estimated to continue to decline at least 20% over the next two generations.
-This species has been exploited for lumber in the past, but there’s no evidence that it’s been exported internationally.
+This species has been exploited for lumber in the past, but there’s no indication that it’s been exported internationally.

 Common Uses: Furniture, cabinetry, veneer, musical instruments, turned objects, and small specialty wood items.